TobyLofas/sudo-launcher/README.md

 Library folders can be added in the **Settings** tab.
 In the library directories section, click the **Add** button, and select the folder you wish to add.

-To remove a library folder, select a directory from the list, and click the **Remove** button.
+To remove a library folder, select the directory(s) from the list, and click the **Remove** button.

-Finally, ensure you click the **(Re)Build** button to initialize the library from the set directories.
+Finally, ensure you click the **Scan Directories** button to initialize the library from the set directories.
 This will populate the **library** folder with metadata files for the game(s) detected in the set directories.

 ## Metadata files